 But in Oregon, and elsewhere, solar and agriculture are starting to compete for the same land.
 Do we have to choose between harvesting crops and harvesting the sun?
 We don’t think so.
 It turns out that combining solar panels and growing crops in the same field, or Agrivoltaics, may actually benefit both.
 The cooling effect of growing plants means solar panels generate more electricity and last longer.
 And the higher soil moisture levels and cooler temperatures under solar panels mean less water is needed for irrigation, healthier, less stressed animals and plants.

 What’s missing is the research demonstrating how they can work together best.
-Which is why the Clean Power Co-op and OSU’s College of Agriculture are building Solar Harvest, the first field-scale research station specifically designed to allow researchers to study the impact of solar panels on soil health, water use, and plant physiology and yields.
+Which is why Oregon Clean Power and OSU’s College of Agriculture are building Solar Harvest, the first field-scale research station specifically designed to allow researchers to study the impact of solar panels on soil health, water use, and plant physiology and yields.